-Securities purchased under agreements to resell and securities sold under agreements to repurchase are carried at the contractual amounts at which the securities will be subsequently resold or repurchased, including accrued interest.
-It is the Company's policy to take possession or control of securities purchased under agreements to resell at the time these agreements are entered into.
-The counterparties to these agreements typically are primary dealers of U.S. government securities and major financial institutions.
-Collateral is valued daily, and additional collateral is obtained from or refunded to counterparties when appropriate.
+Prior to August 7, 2017, securities purchased under agreements to resell and securities sold under agreements to repurchase were carried at the contractual amounts at which the securities would be subsequently resold or repurchased, including accrued interest.
+It was the Company's policy to take possession or control of securities purchased under agreements to resell at the time these agreements were entered into.
+The counterparties to these agreements were typically primary dealers of U.S. government securities and major financial institutions.
+Collateral was valued daily, and additional collateral was obtained from or refunded to counterparties when appropriate.

-Securities borrowed and loaned result from transactions with other broker dealers or financial institutions and are recorded at the amount of cash collateral advanced or received.
-These amounts are included in receivables from and payables to brokers, dealers and clearing organizations on the statement of financial condition.
-Securities borrowed transactions require the Company to deposit cash or other collateral with the lender.
-Securities loaned transactions require the borrower to deposit cash with the Company.
-The Company monitors the market value of securities borrowed and loaned on a daily basis, with additional collateral obtained or refunded as necessary.

-Interest is accrued on securities borrowed and loaned transactions and is included in other assets or other liabilities and accrued expenses on the statement of financial condition.
+Securities borrowed and loaned resulted from transactions with other broker dealers or financial institutions and were recorded at the amount of cash collateral advanced or received and were included in receivables from and payables to brokers, dealers and clearing organizations on the statement of financial condition.
+Securities borrowed transactions required the Company to deposit cash or other collateral with the lender.
+Securities loaned transactions required the borrower to deposit cash with the Company.
+The Company monitored the market value of securities borrowed and loaned on a daily basis, with additional collateral obtained or refunded as necessary.
+Interest was accrued on securities borrowed and loaned transactions and included in other assets or other liabilities and accrued expenses on the statement of financial condition.

-(A Wholly Owned Subsidiary of Piper Jaffray Companies) Notes to the Statement of Financial Condition December 31, 2016
+(A Wholly Owned Subsidiary of Piper Jaffray Companies) Notes to the Statement of Financial Condition December 31, 2017